Killerpilze

-The Killerpilze (German for "Killer Mushrooms") is a German pop rock/pop punk band from Dillingen an der Donau, Germany.
-Recently, the band has also scheduled a show in Russia alongside another German band called "Panik".
+The band Killerpilze (German for "Killer Mushrooms") is a German pop rock/pop punk band from Dillingen an der Donau, Germany.

 History

-Killerpilze was formed in October 2002 in Dillingen an der Donau.
-They came upon the name while they were eating pizza.
+Killerpilze formed in October 2002 in Dillingen an der Donau.
+The inspiration for their name would come from a night of eating pizza.
 In their early years, Killerpilze sang in both English and German, and toured their local area.
-The three band members have balanced their ongoing primary education and recording activities.
+The three band members attended school while working on recording their music.